failgood/failgood/README.md

 }

 dependencies {
-    testImplementation("com.christophsturm.failfast:failfast:0.3.0")
+    testImplementation("com.christophsturm.failgood:failgood:0.3.0")
 }
 ```

 ## Running

-There are two ways to run your failfast suite:
+There are two ways to run your failgood suite:

 * A main method that calls `FailFast.runAllTests()`
 * A junit-platform engine